 Early Childhood - Preschool and Pre-K

-District Wide Integrated Peer Role Model Preschool and Pre-K Opportunities for Groton 3 and 4 Year Old Children.
+Preschool and Pre-K Opportunities for 3 and 4 Year Old Children for the 2022-2023 school year.

-Request a Screening Appointment here for Your 3 or 4 Year Old for the 2021-2022 School Year!
+Request a Screening Appointment by filling out the form below.
 You will be contacted for our next screening event.

 Call 860-572-2155 if you have any questions.

-Children must be 3 years old or older on or before the screening date.
+Children must be 3 years old or older on or before the screening date and reside within the boundaries of Groton Public Schools.

 Learn more about our Early Childhood Programs Below.